NotRequiem/screenshare-tool/README.md

 > `22.` Detects if certain string cleaners have been executed.

-> `23.` Detects if the Prefetch folder is deleted or renamed by using both normal and special characters.
+> `23.` Detects common Prefetch bypasses, like the Prefetch folder being deleted or renamed by using both normal and special characters, or read-only attributes in the Prefetch files.

 > `24.` Detects if useful processes for Screenshare have been restarted.